Selenium Automation testing Most Frequently Asked Questions with Answers:

 In our Selenium online training course, we get many queries on Selenium and automation testing.
 We thought it will be good if we list these frequently asked questions on one page for your handy reference.

 Ans.
-Selenium IDE is only an XPI package or add on of firefox.
-It was created for the sole purpose of providing record and replay of selenium test scenarios so that test automation script generation using client drivers becomes much faster as IDE also allows one to save test in other formats.
-Also you cannot perform logical flows, parameterization and other such limitations exists with IDE.
+Selenium IDE is only an XPI package or adds on of firefox.
+It was created for the sole purpose of providing record and replay of selenium test scenarios so that test automation script generation using client drivers becomes much faster as IDE also allows one to save a test in other formats.

 Ans.
 Internet explorer, firefox, safari, chrome, opera are all supported by webdriver.

 Ans.
-Yes, each browser identifies an object using xpath slightly differently.
-For more information on it, read this link- https://code.google.com/p/selenium/wiki/XpathInWebDriver
+Yes, each browser identifies an object using XPath slightly differently.
+For more information on it, Click here

-Q #5.
-Can we program webdriver in any other language then Java?
+Q #5) Can we program webdriver in any other language than Java?

-Q #6.
-How can I configure proxy, if I need to?
+Q #6) How can I configure the proxy if I need to?

 Ans.
 Using the desired capabilities class, one can achieve that.